Track 19: Medication Safety

 Medication safety refers to the use of medications in a safe manner to achieve therapeutic outcomes and improve people’s quality of life while minimizing risks and responding to errors.

 A gathering where the most recent research & trends are discussed including amazing speakers and exclusive insights.
-Sign up to talk at the CME/CPD/CE accredited 13th World Nursing, Healthcare Management, and Patient Safety Conference, on November 15–18, 2023 in Los Angeles, USA, and show off your skills to the attendees from across the world.
+Sign up to talk at the CME/CPD/CE accredited 14th World Healthcare, Hospital Management, Nursing, and Patient Safety Conference from July 25-27, 2024 in Dubai, UAE., and show off your skills to the attendees from across the world.
 Only limited slots left.

 Submit the abstract here: https://nursing.universeconferences.com/submit-abstract/